tpeterka/decaf/individual-docs/jay/old_tools.md

 The XMIT paper is the automatic type generation system.
 This is an HPDC paper from 2001.

+Source code related to all of these tools are available.
+Much of it is still reasonably current and will work with the current EVPath without too much trouble.

 [ECho paper](ECho-paper.pdf)

 [IO paper](IO.PDF)